James Moher: Career history

-On leaving secondary school in 1963, Jim Moher took a post as clerk in Mitchelstown Creameries and the Agricultural Credit Corporation but left in 1965 to emigrate to the UK, working on London construction sites (including the original construction of the Barbican Centre in the City of London) in order to raise funds for his future undergraduate study.
+On leaving secondary school in 1963, Moher took a post as clerk in Mitchelstown Creameries and the Agricultural Credit Corporation in Dublin but left in 1965 to emigrate to the UK, working on London construction sites (including the original construction of the Barbican Centre in the City of London) in order to raise funds for undergraduate law degree course at University College Cork.
 This work in construction provided an early insight into the employment protection provided to workers by the labour unions.

-After graduating with a law degree from University College Cork in 1973, Jim returned to London to join the Transport and General Workers' Union under the leadership at the time of General Secretary Jack Jones, as a legal officer dealing primarily with industrial law cases such as employment cases, industrial accidents, and the support for workers suffering from illness as a result of their industrial employment.
+After graduating with a law degree from University College Cork in 1973, Moher returned to London to join the Transport and General Workers' Union under the leadership at the time of General Secretary Jack Jones, as a legal officer dealing primarily with industrial law cases such as employment cases, industrial accidents, and the support for workers suffering from illness as a result of their industrial employment.

 Education

 Moher obtained his Leaving Certificate with honours at Mitchelstown C.B.S.
 Co.
-Cork, Secondary School (now Michelstown C.B.S.
-Secondary School) in 1963.
+Cork, Secondary School in 1963.
 After a period as a clerk in Mitchelstown and Dublin and labouring in the London construction industry, he attended University College Cork, graduating with a degree in Law (B.C.L.) in 1973.
 Like many of that generation, he was radicalised politically and espoused a strong communist ideology for a time.
 This led to his life-long commitment to a trade union and labour movement career.
 Like many others, his thinking has evolved considerably as his involvement in the trade unions and Labour party, as well as research and publications now show.

-In 1988, Moher completed a PhD at Royal Holloway College, University of London titled The London Millwrights and Engineers 1775-1825.
+In 1988, Moher completed a PhD at Royal Holloway College, University of London titled The London Millwrights and Engineers 1775-1825 This was a detailed study of one of the most important journeymen clubs in London and the surrounding area, whose members had a tight grip on the handicraft industry of the time in transition to the modern engineering industry.
+They attracted the attention of the Pitt government in 1799 and a Millwrights anti-combination bill, which was then subsumed into the notorious general Combination Act of 1800. t.